punitmishra/punitmishra.github.io/index.md

 # About Me

 Hi!
 This is Punit.
 I am an Engineer.
 I build applications, design light weight - scalable infrasturcture and work on solving machine learning problems during the day @ SAP - which is where I work currently.
-In my spare time - I play with web3 & blockchain, build pi-net, hack wifi routers, sinff packets & tinker with everything powered with electricity.
+In my spare time - I play with web3 & blockchain, build pi-net, hack wifi routers, sniff packets & tinker with everything powered with electricity.
 I graduated with a Bachelor of Science - BS in Electrical Engineering and Computer Sciences (EECS) from University of California @ Berkeley in 2012.
 I have a dog Pepper (aka Mr. Pepper) - he is ~13.5 years now.

 Trying to figure out a good way to document and index important things in life here on this page; instead of wasting my time on XBox.